Our attorneys know the law, demand justice

 Sometimes, negotiating with your employer might turn out to be the best solution.
 Other times, filing a lawsuit against your employer for violating your rights might be a better alternative.
 Either way, we will be there with you every step of the way, protecting your rights.

-You often only have a limited amount of time to take legal action in such cases.
+You only have a limited amount of time to take legal action in such cases.
 Like many states, West Virginia has deadlines (known as statute of limitations) for how long someone can take legal action for a contract violation.
 So don't delay.
 Schedule your free case evaluation today.